 Summon, our metasearch tool, will return results with links to online full text.

 In some databases full text will follow the citation.
 In most instances for accessing full text you will have to look for icons that may look like this:

-If you don't see those icons or links don't work, look for the ArticleLinker icon.
-Clicking it will take you to the tool that searches for full text articles in library database.
+If you don't see those icons or links don't work, look for the ArticleLinker button or "Find Full Text at UC" link.
+The button or link will take you to the tool that searches for full text articles in library database.
 Learn how this tool works and how to make the most of it: ArticleLinker FAQ.

 If the article is not available online ArticleLinker will suggest searching the library catalog for a print version or ordering the article via ILLiad (interlibrary loan):

-After you click "Submit..." and login to your ILLiad account, the article request form will be automatically populated with the article information.
+When requesting items not available at UC, click the appropriate Interlibrary Loan form and login to your account.
+The article request form will be automatically populated with the article bibliographic information.

 If you have